 After a year of adjusting to life in the dark, Travis joined the football team his eighth grade year as center.
 Together, they won their conference championship.
 Travis continued to play all four years of high school.
 His story made its way to New York and was featured on TODAY, Dateline, and other national media.

 Travis obtained his Bachelor’s degree in Business Administration from the University of Kentucky, where he also served its football team as an equipment manager.
-He went on to earn his Master of Divinity and Doctorate of Philosophy from the Southern Baptist Theological Seminary.
+He went on to earn his Master of Divinity and Doctorate of Philosophy from The Southern Baptist Theological Seminary.

-Travis now resides in Williamsburg, KY with his wife Stephanie, and is an adjunct professor at University of the Cumberlands.
+Travis now resides in Corbin, KY with his wife Stephanie, and is an adjunct professor at University of the Cumberlands.
 He also serves as CEO of the Freeman Foundation, a nonprofit dedicated to promoting the truth that: